mcfongtw/flink-cassandra-connector-examples/README.md

 A re-implementation of the "WordCount" program that computes a simple word occurrence histogram over text files in a streaming fashion.
 This example utilizes Tuple data type to perform the stream computation and store the result back to C* with CQL entity `WordCount`

+#### SocketWindowWordCount
+`org.apache.flink.streaming.connectors.cassandra.example.streaming.pojo.wordcount.SocketWindowWordCount` or
+`org.apache.flink.streaming.connectors.cassandra.example.streaming.tuple.wordcount.SocketWindowWordCount`

+An re-implementation to connects to a server socket, reads strings from the socket, perform word count against the text recieved and finally store the result back to C* with CQL entity `WikiEditRecord`.
+Two implementations exists, one for streaming over tuple data type and the other for POJO type.

 ## Common Services
 ### Embedded Cassandra Service